TamizhConnect Blog

 Tamil Ancestry Research | Family Tree Guide

-This comprehensive guide gives you a safe, evidence-first method to expand initials across documents without guessing.
+This guide gives you a safe, evidence-first method to expand initials across documents without guessing.

 Why Tamil initials exist (and why they change)